-But considering that illnesses and injuries trigger a large percentage of personal bankruptcies in the US, remaining uninsured is really not an option.
+When you consider that illnesses and injuries trigger a large percentage of personal bankruptcies in the United States, remaining uninsured is really not an option.
 The long-term success of your business depends on making a well-informed decision about your health insurance.
 One illness, surgery, or series of tests can put you into financial ruin.

 Also, the Affordable Care Act further narrows your choices to buying insurance or paying a penalty.
 Considering the escalating cost of healthcare, insurance is the better option.
 It is important to make buying insurance worth your time.

 The first thing to do when looking for the right insurance plan is to determine your healthcare needs.
 There is no “best” plan or provider; they each have their own set of benefits and drawbacks.
 By asking yourself the following questions before you begin shopping around, you can focus in on the options that are most important to you and your family: